amolenk/dapr-hands-on/Assignment02/step-by-step.md

 Now you're going to start the TrafficControl service.
 This service does not need to run with a dapr sidecar because it uses the dapr client directly.
 Later you're going to add a side-car to this service.

-1. Make sure the Government service is running with the dapr side-car (as you did in step 1.2).
+1. Make sure the Government service is (still) running with the dapr side-car (as you did in step 1.2).

-2. Open a command-shell window and go to the `Assignment02/src/TrafficControlService` folder in this repo.
+2. Open a new command-shell window and go to the `Assignment02/src/TrafficControlService` folder in this repo.

 3. Check all your code-changes are correct by building the code: